"Temper us in fire, and we grow stronger. When we suffer, we survive." - Cassandra Clare.

-Something hot sparks in my chest.
-I shy away from it, my mother's face in my mind.
-It couldn't have been more than a second's hesitation but I shook my head again.
+Something hot sparks in my chest and I shy away from it, my mother's face in my mind.
+It couldn't have been more than a second's hesitation but I shake my head again.

 "Good."
-He drew the word out, like he was slowly carving it into my skin to remind me who was in charge.
-He held the cap out in his tanned hand.
-The fingers calloused like the palms.
-I glared at it.
+He draws the word out like he was slowly carving it into my skin to remind me who was in charge.

 "Rosemarie."
-The voice was sharp and my head snaps up to see my mother in the kitchen doorway.
-Her face was flushed and shiny, that wasn't strange to see but this time it didn't look right, it looked feverish.
-The fire goes out and despite the afternoon sun I feel cold.
+The voice is sharp and my head snaps up to see my mother in the kitchen doorway.
+Her face is flushed and shiny, which isn't strange to see but this time it didn't look right, it looks feverish.
+The fire goes out and despite the afternoon sun, I feel cold.
 She looks from me to the Guardian and I notice how she doesn't cringe away, how she looks at him in the face showing no fear.
-Its hits me how brave she is.
+Alway brave, always strong.
 "Is there a problem Guardian Alto?"